meganz/MEGAchat/Readme.md

 `optStropheBuildShared` - set it to ON.
 `optStropheExportDlsyms` - set it to OFF.
 `optStroheNoLibEvent` - make sure it's OFF!
 If it's ON this means that libevent (including development package) was not found on your system.
 Hit 'c' again to re-configure, and then 'g'.
-After that ccmake should quit and in the console, just type `make`
+After that ccmake should quit and in the console, just type
+`make`
 And if all is well, the test app will build.

+## Building the Doxygen documentation ##
+From withing the build directory of the previous step, type
+`make doc`

 # Getting familiar with the codebase #
 ## Basic knlowledge ##